saylordotorg/course_psych205/Unit03.md

+---
+layout: default
+title: "PSYCH205: Clinical Psychology"
+course_description: "A survey of the study of diagnosing, treating, and understanding abnormal and maladaptive behaviors, which include depression, anxiety, and schizophrenia."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Mental Health Treatment** <span id="3"></span> *You have now learned about the fundamentals of clinical psychology as well as the concepts of mental health and illness.
 As you have learned,